MariaHochstoeger/el-madre/README.md

 ![responsive mock-up](assets/images/readme-images/mockup.png)

 This is a blog about the real-life adventures of El Madre.
-El Madre is...
+El Madre is a persona on the internet who shares episodes of her life in a fun way!

 ## Table of Contents